-"How can I find information about network doctors, hospitals and other providers?"
+How can I find information about network doctors, hospitals and other providers?

-As a Medical Mutual member, you can find information about providers in your health plan's network by using the Find a Provider or My Care Compare tools on My Health Plan, or on the MedMutual mobile app.
+Find information about providers in your health plan's network by using the Find a Provider tool on My Health Plan, or in the MedMutual mobile app.
 Provider types include doctors, therapists and counselors, hospitals, urgent care centers, durable medical equipment suppliers, and more.
 Information includes:

 - Name, address and phone number

 - Professional qualifications

 - Specialties

+- If the provider is accepting new patients

 - Medical school attended

 - Hospital and network affiliation

 - Board certification

 - Awards and recognition, such as whether a doctor is part of an NCQA accredited patient-centered medical center or diabetes recognition program

-- Patient Satisfaction ratings
+- Quality scores